YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 -Expand "Windows Logs" -> right-click on "Security" and select "Find" -> type "Audit Failure" and search for subsequent failed login attempts.

-This step aims to examine the security logs on the Client VM to observe records of failed login attempts by the domain user.
+Step 9 aims to examine the security logs on the Client VM to observe records of failed login attempts by the domain user.
 By accessing the Event Viewer and filtering for "Audit Failure" entries within the Security logs, you can verify that attempts to log in are being recorded.
 This confirms that the system is correctly auditing and logging unsuccessful/successful authentication attempts, which is crucial for security monitoring and troubleshooting.
 </p>
 <br />